Skip to main content

 Diet and Nutrition for Panic Attack Management

-Eating a nutritious diet is a crucial part of overall health and well-being, including supporting brain function, which can play a role in anxiety and panic attacks.
+Eating a nutritious diet is crucial for overall health and well-being, including supporting brain function, which can play a role in anxiety and panic attacks.

-Many people's diets are higher in processed foods, saturated fats, and added sugars than is ideal.
+Many people consume more processed foods, saturated fats, and added sugars than is ideal.
 These can contribute to inflammation and other health issues.
-In contrast, a balanced diet rich in fruits, vegetables, and whole grains provides essential vitamins, minerals, and antioxidants that can support brain health and nervous system function.
+In contrast, a balanced diet rich in fruits, vegetables, and whole grains provides essential vitamins, minerals, and antioxidants that support brain health and nervous system function.

 Brain Chemistry and Panic Attacks